 - o Include photos or images when collecting information on buildings for triage (can be inserted to ICMS).
-Photos may reduce the need to fill in information on forms or ICMS. - Engineers should be included in discussions on best practices for how best to use photos for triage and operations. - Make better use of the photo options in ICMS, like a standardised process.
-If internet is a problem, download images when returning to BoO. - Address the need for UCC/SCC to have photos, or whether this is too detailed information and is to be passed on to teams that are being assigned a work-site or work-area. - Bandwidth issues in using photos. - A documentation system of how to work with photos - Engineers and building specialists probably read more into photos and information about building collapse.
+Photos may reduce the need to fill in information on forms or ICMS. - Engineers should be included in discussions on best practices for how best to use photos for triage and operations.
+Engineers and building specialists probably read more into photos and information about building collapse. - Make better use of the photo options in ICMS, like a standardised process.
+If internet is a problem, download images when returning to BoO. - Address the need for UCC/SCC to have photos, or whether this is too detailed information and is to be passed on to teams that are being assigned a work-site or work-area. - Address bandwidth issues in using photos. - Create a documentation system of how to work with photos